redhat-developer/idetools.dev/blog/2024-06-20-lsp4ij-announcement.md

 ```
 ![TypeScript Language Server configuration page](./assets/lsp4ij-announcement/ts-ls-config.png)

-Click on the `OK` button, you should see the `TypeScript Language Server` on the `Language Servers` view:
+Click the `OK` button, and you should see the `TypeScript Language Server` in the `Language Servers` view:

 ![TypeScript Language Server in the console view](./assets/lsp4ij-announcement/ts-ls-traces.png)

-Create a `ts` file and open it, `TypeScript Language Server` should start and you should now be able to use TypeScript support with completion, hover, linting...
+Create a `ts` file and open it.
+The `TypeScript Language Server` should start and you should now be able to use TypeScript support with completion, hover, linting...

 ### Using a Template